hitmorecode/NFT_preview_card_component/README.md

 Using flexbox and position was not so easy to start with, since I'm still new with these concepts.
 I'll be focusing on these subjects for the coming challenges.

+The challenge was to create a NFT card, but I added three more cards to start practicing responsiveness.

 ### Useful resources